-From 2019-20 the Council's MRP statement adopts option 3, the asset life (annuity) method.
+For 2020-21 the Council's MRP statement continues to adopt option 3, the asset life (annuity) method.
 This is a method often used to calculate loan repayments, where it is required that the total amount of principal and interest repaid each year is a common amount.
 Principal amounts start low and increase over time.
 It is therefore suited to investments where revenues will increase over time.
 It also takes into account the time value of money.